qyang-nj/llios/README.md

 # Low Level iOS
 This repo is mostly my study notes about low level iOS.

-If you find anything in my notes is incorrect, please create an [issue](https://github.com/qyang-nj/llios/issues)!
-If you have any questions, feel free to use [Discussions](https://github.com/qyang-nj/llios/discussions) so that we can learn something together.

 ## Topics
 * [Mach-O Parser](./macho_parser) - writing a Mach-O format parser while learning it
     * [LC_SEGMENT_64](./macho_parser/docs/LC_SEGMENT_64.md) - segments and sections